himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 - When did you fail to satisfy a customer's needs, and how did you correct the situation?

 > "Tell me about an occasion when you used customer input to enhance or innovate your organization."

+> Tell me about a time when you strongly disagreed with your manager or peer on something you considered very important to the business.

+> To try to meet the high expectations of our customers, we sometimes promise more than we can deliver.
+Tell me about a time when you overcommitted yourself or your company.

+## Invent and Simplify
+key points:
+-